krishujeniya/krishujeniya/Docs/FlutterLinuxSetup.md

 Welcome to the Flutter development setup guide!
 This guide will walk you through setting up your development environment for Flutter and integrating Firebase for your projects.

-## Prerequisites

-Before you begin, ensure you have the following installed:
-- Ubuntu Linux (or your preferred Linux distribution)
-- Git
-- Curl
-- Snapd

 ## Step 1: Update and Install Dependencies

 First, update and install necessary packages: